Kévin Keben

-Kévin Keben Biakolo (born 26 January 2004) is a Cameroonian professional footballer who plays as a centre-back for club Watford.
+Kévin Keben Biakolo (born 26 January 2004) is a Cameroonian professional footballer who plays as a centre-back for club Watford and the Cameroon national team.

 Club career

 Toulouse

 Born in Bertoua, Cameroon, Keben moved to France at the age of 2 and at 5 started playing football at Toulouse Montaudran.
 At the age of 10, he joined the youth academy of Toulouse and started working his way up their youth sides.
 He was promoted to their reserves in 2021, and represented the senior side in a Coupe de France match over Aubagne.
 On 1 February 2022, he signed his first professional contract with Toulouse.
 On 7 August 2022, he made his professional debut with Toulouse in a 1–1 Ligue 1 tie with OGC Nice, coming on as a substitute in the 79th minute.

 Watford

 On 29 August 2024, Keben signed for EFL Championship club Watford on a four-year deal for an undisclosed fee.